Skip to main content

 • A woman in a Police uniform stands in front of a building, smiling at the camera.

 Sergeant Maria D. Molina is a dedicated law enforcement professional with over 12 years of experience in policing including dispatch, patrol, bailiff and a detective in criminal investigations.
 A graduate of The High School for Law Enforcement & Criminal Justice and The University of Houston-Downtown Police Academy.
-Sergeant Molina has developed expertise in investigative procedures, internal affais investigations resource management, and departmental operations.
+Sergeant Molina has developed expertise in investigative procedures, internal affairs investigations, resource management, and departmental operations.

 In October 2024, Sergeant Molina was promoted and currently serves as an Administrative Sergeant over the Office of Professional Standards.
 In this capacity, Sergeant Molina ensures the efficient and ethical operation of department members, manages resources the agencys TCOLE standards, and oversees training coordination.
 Additionally, Sergeant Molina is responsible for conducting new hire background investigations and reviewing applications for candidates that will maintain the high professional and ethical standards of the agency.